INFLPat/FXCCXT/fx_trader/README.md

 - Crypto vs USD (Binance): `BTC/USDT, ETH/USDT, XRP/USDT, LTC/USDT`
 - Crypto vs GBP (Kraken): `BTC/GBP, ETH/GBP, XRP/GBP, LTC/GBP`

 Same 4 crypto assets on both quote currencies deliberately, so any USD-vs-GBP behavioural difference a strategy shows is a real quote-currency effect, not a different-asset artifact.
-Run it locally (this project's own build sandbox has no network access) and upload the resulting `data/sandbox_2026h1.db` - see the script's own docstring for exact setup steps. **Status: written, not yet run** - see the verification table below.
+Run it locally (this project's own build sandbox has no network access) and upload the resulting `data/sandbox_2026h1.db` - see the script's own docstring for exact setup steps.

+**Status: FX + USD-crypto (12/16 instruments) genuinely run and verified.** Getting there took finding and fixing two real bugs in `brokers/oanda.py`'s `fetch_candles` - a timestamp-format issue (OANDA's API wants a literal `Z` suffix, not Python's default `+00:00`) and a request-parameter issue (OANDA's own spec: don't send `count` together with both `from` and `to`).
+Both were only findable by actually running the code against a real account - see `CONTEXT_HANDOFF.md` Section 16 for the full diagnostic story.

+**Kraken (the 4 GBP-crypto pairs) needed a separate path entirely.** Kraken's live OHLC API only serves a rolling recent window regardless of the date requested - a real, external limitation, not a bug here.
+Worked around via `ingest_kraken_gbp_csv.py`, which loads Kraken's own bulk historical CSV export instead.
+That export is itself a point-in-time snapshot, though - if it predates 2026, Kraken's separate quarterly "Incremental Updates" files are needed on top. **Status: parser verified against real data, but the 4 GBP-crypto instruments were still unconfirmed as of the last check** - see `CONTEXT_HANDOFF.md` Section 16/Open Threads for exact next steps.

 Backtest **results** (as opposed to raw market data) now have somewhere to live: `RunStore` (`data/run_store.py`) persists a run's trades, parameters, cost model, and summary metrics, tagged with which tier of validation it cleared. `BacktestEngine.run()` deliberately stays a pure function with no side effects - persistence is always an explicit, separate call, never automatic, specifically so `sensitivity.py`'s grid searches and `bootstrap.py`'s resampling (which each run many backtests internally) don't flood the store with noise.